 When students are practicing Jazz tunes, it is helpful to see the scales that are used for each chord.
 The Scale Wizard allows you to easily generate these scales, which appear as notation on the Soloist track.
 Options include Instrument Range, Patch Selection, Jazzy Mode (will use Lydian dominant scales for some 7th chords), and Diatonic Mode (keeps scales relative to the song key).

-Menu items on the Soloist | Edit Soloist Track | Utilities menu allow you to generate scales for a certain song, or autogenerate them for all loaded songs.
+The Soloist | Scales menu items allow you to generate scales for a certain song or auto-generate them for all loaded songs.
 View the scales in the notation or the on-screen guitar and piano.

 Scale Direction